 Stress and anxiety are usually the most common causes of nightmares.
 Even though stress is often “invisible”, it can have a major impact on your sleep and dreams.
 Simple things such as new tasks at work, increased responsibilities, moving to the new place (even though it should cause happiness and exoticness), and many other daily activities can lead to higher levels of stress.

 You may have noticed that before huge events you’re experiencing nightly disruptions.
 So, even if you feel calm, the dreams can reveal whether or not you’re experiencing psychological issues, such as anxiety and stress.

 Traumas are widely connected with stress.
 One of the characteristic features of posttraumatic stress disorder is nightmares.
-Based on Ali A El-Solh - professor of medicine, “While the majority of individuals afflicted with PTSD experience sleep dysfunction, the prevalence of posttraumatic nightmares in patients with PTSD can be as high as 72%.”.
+According to Ali A El-Solh, the professor of medicine: “While the majority of individuals afflicted with PTSD experience sleep dysfunction, the prevalence of posttraumatic nightmares in patients with PTSD can be as high as 72%.”.

 Additionally, the University of Pittsburgh School of Medicine study found that about 80% of people who are suffering from PTSD are experiencing frequent nightmares.

 So, if you have recently experienced trauma, lost a loved one or someone you care about suffering from serious illnesses, PTSD might be what causes nightmares and interrupts your sleep.
 Based on the data, about 70-80% of people with PTSD experience this issue.

 Individuals who suffer from depression are not only interested in what causes nightmares but also what could improve the quality of their sleep and how to fall asleep faster.

 It’s known that depression is widely linked to sleep.
 Since depressed people tend to be pessimistic, they experience dreams with a negative mood and emotion.
 This can be the answer to the question “why do I keep having nightmares?”.